Statement on Chemical and Biological Defense Policies and Programs: Push for a U.S. ban

 Surprisingly, Laird found the Joint Chiefs of Staff receptive to BW elimination as well.
 In twice weekly meetings with the Joint Chiefs during 1969 Laird found none of the officers opposed to ending the U.S. BW program.
 They found the weapons ineffective and militarily useless, especially when compared to the U.S. nuclear arsenal.
-The Joint Chiefs made two demands, one was to continue defensive germ warfare research and the other was that they be allowed to maintain the U.S. chemical arsenal as a deterrent to the Soviet Union.
+The Joint Chiefs made two demands, one was to continue defensive germ warfare research and the other was that they be allowed to maintain the U.S. chemical arsenal as a deterrent to the Soviet Union, especially in the event of a European conflict with NATO.

 In June 1969 Kissinger asked a former Harvard colleague, Matthew Meselson to prepare a position paper on U.S. chemical and biological weapons programs.
 Meselson and Paul Doty then organized a private conference to discuss policy issues.
 The result was a September 1969 paper that not only urged U.S. ratification of the Geneva Protocol but an end to U.S. BW programs.
 Meselson and his colleagues argued that a biological attack would likely inflict a great toll on civilian populations while remaining largely militarily ineffective.

 Executive action on BW was followed by congressional action on chemical warfare (CW).
 In August 1969 the Senate passed an amendment to the Military Procurement Bill which unilaterally renounced first-use of chemical weapons.
 The Senate action also issued a moratorium on the acquisition of new chemical weapons as well as de-emphasizing the need for CW readiness.
 The bill passed 91–0, although some senators expressed reservations about the CW provisions.

+In 1969, the US also ceased its use of herbicides and riot-control agents in Indochina as part of the Vietnam War.
+These would later be restricted to an individual use approval basis in a 1975 executive order signed by president Gerald Ford.